Li Xiaomeng

 Li Xiaomeng (李小萌 (Lǐ Xiǎoméng); born 20 September 1973) is a Chinese former television host.
 She won the Golden Eagle Award for the Most Popular Host in 2008, and the Golden Mike Award in 2010.

 Biography

-Li was born in Beijing in September 1973, after graduating from Communication University of China in 1996, she joined the China Central Television, she hosted 24 Hours, News Probe, and News 1+1.
+Li was born in Beijing in September 1973.
+After graduating from Communication University of China in 1996, she joined the China Central Television, hosting 24 Hours, News Probe, and News 1+1.